Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 To activate the triceps, the pins can be set roughly between 1-4 inches above the touch point as opposed to the bottom phase where pec activation is at its highest.

 Close grip pin press is a viable alternative because the momentum that many lifters garner from the shoulders and pecs when the bar is lifted is taken out of the equation.
-As a result, the triceps have the sole responsibility of moving the bar which results in a significantly higher activation of the triceps—those with bad triceps genetics have an ally in this exercise due to the superior results it can produce.
+As a result, the triceps bear the primary responsibility for moving the bar, leading to significantly higher activation of these muscles—individuals with bad triceps genetics can benefit greatly from this exercise due to its potential for superior results.

-The pin press is an exercise that can be swapped to replace a bench press workout in a 6 week powerlifting program to help address weaknesses in the movement.
+The pin press is an effective alternative that can replace a bench press workout in a 6-week powerlifting program to target specific weaknesses in the movement.

 How to Perform Close Grip Pin Press: